stablecog/mixpanel-to-posthog/README.md

 The best way we found to migrate data is to do the following.

-1. Select all columns from mixpanel users
+1. In Mixpanel UI, export all users and columns as CSV
-2. Export as csv
-3. Import the users
+2. Import the users (see below)
-4. Disable GeoIP app from Posthog (if enabled)
-5. Migrate events
-6. Re-enable GeoIP app on Posthog (if desired)
+3. Import events (see below)

 ## Import Users